-Performing the BIOS Update

-Use the following procedure to perform the actual BIOS update.

-- 1. Make sure that the computer is operating under AC power, and that the power is off.
-Insert the BIOS Update diskette into diskette drive A. - 2.
+- 4. Set the switch to "off" to enable BIOS reprogramming. - Replace the hard disk drive and the compartment cover.Now you are ready to begin the actual update procedure using the following steps. - 6.
+Make sure that power is off, and the notebook is not docked.
+Insert the BIOS Update diskette into diskette drive A. Plug the AC adapter into the system and a wall outlet. - 7.
 Power on the computer with the diskette in drive A. The computer boots and automatically loads the utility.
-A message similar to the following appears:
+A message similar to the following may appear: